theNerd247/sermons/personal/identity/outline.md

 # Seeing ourselves with a proper lens

+_Many of us know God is calling us to a perfect life.
+But we mix up what God calls perfect with our own perceptions of what perfect is or means.
+We distort reality by setting standards for our selves and way higher than God ever intended_.

+There might be some of you that feel like you're never good enough or others aren't good enough.
+You may think to low of your self or to high.
+Both are forms of perfectionism.

+Let's look at a few key truths that will help free you from having a critical
+attitude:

 # Adoption

+First is to being seeing who you are in Christ.

 > Eph 1:4b-5a
 > "In love He predestined us to adoption as sons through Jesus Christ to Himself"